Axnjr/SEM7/RealTimeBDA.md

 often referred to as `Levenshtein Distance`, measures how many single-character edits `(insertions, deletions, or substitutions)` are needed to change one string into another.
 It's vital for applications like spell checking, DNA sequencing, and natural language processing.

 # 2. The CURE (Clustering Using Representatives) algorithm:
 is a clustering method `optimized for large datasets` and `robust against outliers`.
 It improves on traditional hierarchical clustering by supporting `clusters of various shapes and sizes` and `reducing computational complexity`.
-CURE finds a `middle ground` between `centroid-based` and `all-points extremes`, using `representative points rather than a single centroid`, which helps manage clusters efficiently and handle outliers.
+CURE finds a `middle ground` between `centroid-based` and `all-points extremes`, using `set of representative points rather than a single centroid`, which helps manage clusters efficiently and handle outliers.

     - is a clustering method designed to handle large datasets and outliers.
     - It is an improvement over traditional hierarchical clustering methods and works well with clusters of arbitrary shapes and sizes.